Definition of cutting parameters

 1/ Spindle rotation frequency

-Whether it is a lathe or a milling machine, you have a range (variator) or a choice of speed(s) of rotation of the spindle (gearbox or stepped pulleys).
-Here is the mathematical formula to determine the rotation frequency:
+Whether it's a lathe or a milling machine, you have a range (inverter) or a choice of spindle speed(s) (gearbox or stepped pulleys).
+Here's the mathematical formula for determining the rotation frequency:

 N = (1000 x Vc) / (¶ x D)

-D : diameter of the workpiece (lathe) or diameter of the milling cutter or cutting tool (milling machine)
+D: diameter of workpiece (lathe) or diameter of milling cutter or cutting tool (milling machine)

 La notion de vitesse de coupe (Vc, exprimée en m/min) est extrêmement importante car déterminante dans le calcul de la fréquence de rotation.
 De plus, cette variable doit être déterminée directement par l’opérateur en fonction des travaux qu’il effectue.